Teenage pregnancy in the United States: Prevention

 The United States has the highest rates of teenage pregnancy and sexually transmitted diseases in developed countries.
 The two primary reasons given by teenagers for not using any form of protection is that they think the female partner is unlikely to fall pregnant or that they fail to anticipate intercourse.

 The best method of reducing the consequences of teenage parenthood is by providing reproductive health services to prevent teenagers from becoming pregnant in the first place.
+According to behavioral economist Richard Thaler, the most effective preventative measures has to be simple in nature.
+To that end, long-term reversible contraceptives, such as an IUD, are good options.
+An IUD has a low rate of failure and requires no further action once implanted.

 Prevention can be beneficial on a micro level and on a more macro scale.
 Nationally, teen pregnancies cost tax payers an average of $9.4 billion each year.
 These costs are associated with health care, foster care, criminal justice, public assistance and lost tax revenue.
 Another method is to reform the curriculum for sex education.
 While traditional lessons involving bananas and condoms remain common, newer approaches that emphasize financial responsibility and character development have been implemented.
 As previously mentioned, contemporary American teenagers are much more likely to use contraception when engaging in sexual intercourse than in the past.
 These reforms play a role in the significant drop in teenage birthrates.